How much does Mariah Carey make every Christmas?

 She's known as the Queen of Christmas, but how much is that title making her?

-Mariah Caray on stage in a red dress with a Christmas tree behind her
+Mariah Carey performing on the Late Late Show in a red sparkly dress with a Christmas tree behind

 (Image credit: Getty Images)

-It's that time of year again when festive tunes are playing in all the shops - and many of us are wondering how much does Mariah Carey make every Christmas?
+It's that time of year again when festive tunes are playing in all the shops - and many of us are wondering how much Mariah Carey makes every Christmas.

 How much does Mariah Carey make every Christmas?

-According to a study from The Economist, Mariah Carey made $60million from her hit song 'All I Want for Christmas is You' between 1996 and 2016.
-Broken down by year, this suggests she has made an average of around $2.6million per year (that's roughly £2.2million).
+According to a study from The Economist, Mariah Carey made $60million from her hit song 'All I Want for Christmas is You' alone between 1996 and 2016.
+Broken down by year, this suggests she has made an average of around $2.6million per year (that's roughly £2.1million).

-While it's not known exactly how much Mariah Carey makes each festive period, it's bound to be a hefty sum, considering the money she will also receive from streaming services such as Spotify.
-And as the Christmas celebrations seem to arrive earlier and earlier each year, it doesn't look like she will need to worry about her finances any time soon -especially as this year she's in with a shot of finally securing the UK Christmas Number 1.
+While it's not known exactly how much Mariah Carey makes each festive period, it's bound to be a hefty sum, considering the money she will also receive from streaming services such as Spotify and Apple Music, as well as holiday performances and product endorsements.
+And as the Christmas celebrations seem to arrive earlier and earlier each year, it doesn't look like she will need to worry about her finances any time soon.

 How much money has Mariah Carey made from 'All I Want for Christmas is You'?

-The song has reached number one in multiple countries around the world - it topped the US charts in 2019 and the UK charts in 2020 - and re-enters Billboard’s Holiday 100 Chart every year.
+The song has reached number one in multiple countries around the world and re-enters Billboard’s Holiday 100 Chart every year.
 Gary Trust, Billboard’s associate director of charts/radio, told the New York Post: "It’s Carey’s best-selling download of all of her songs - 2.8 million sold since Nielsen Music began tracking sales in the early 2000s."

 What is Mariah Carey's yearly income?

-Though Mariah Carey's exact yearly income isn't known, it's likely she earns at least $3million during the holiday season alone when her live performances are added on to the income from 'All I Want for Christmas is You'.
+Though Mariah Carey's exact yearly income isn't known, she likely earns at least $3million during the holiday season alone, when her live performances are added on to the income from 'All I Want for Christmas is You'.

 Aside from the money Mariah makes from the hugely popular song and the rest of her Merry Christmas album, she's firmly solidified herself as the Queen of Christmas with other endeavours such as Mariah Carey's Magical Christmas Special, which premiered on Apple TV+ in December 2020.